| | | | |

 How to Get Around the Sitka Cruise Port

-At least eight cruise lines use the brand-new Sitka Sound Cruise Terminal.
-Formerly known as the Old Sitka Dock, cruise ships like Holland America and Norwegian Cruise dock here.
-Inside the terminal, there are shops and restaurants.
+At least eight cruise lines use the brand-new Sitka Sound Cruise Terminal, formerly known as the Old Sitka Dock.
+This port is served by cruise ships such as Holland America and Norwegian Cruise Line.

 Cruise passengers on a water tour will often board shore tours directly from the adjacent dock.